tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - What is the swap area?
 - Cite two main page replacement algorithms
 - Discuss the differences between paging and segmentation
+  - Paging has higher swapping efficiency
+  - Paging has no external fragmentation, segmentation has no internal fragmentation
 - Explain external and internal fragmentation

 = Input-Output